jasonhemann/jasonhemann.github.io/about.md

 graduate levels.
 His awards include “Associate Instructor of the Year” at Indiana University.

-Prior to joining Northeastern, Jason was briefly a visiting faculty at Rose-Hulman Institute of Technology.
+Prior to joining SHU, Jason held Teaching Professor and Lecturer positions at Northeastern University and the Rose-Hulman Institute of Technology.
 Jason earned his Ph.D. in 2020 from the School of Informatics, Computing, and Engineering at Indiana University as part of the programming language research community and under the supervision of Dan Friedman.
 He earned his master’s in computer science from the School of Informatics and Computing at Indiana University, and both of his bachelor’s in computer science and philosophy and a bachelor of arts in history at Trinity University in San Antonio, Texas.